Top 3 CD Player Recommendations

 There are several things to look for when shopping for a CD player for an older person.
 Options like these will make the player simpler to use for older eyes and aging hands.

 - Large Buttons.
-You’ll want to find one with large buttons that are easy to press.
-I also suggest “tactile” button meaning buttons that you can feel when they move.
+You’ll want to find one with big buttons that are easy to press.
+I also suggest “tactile” buttons, which you can feel when they move.
 That slight crunch when you press the button lets you know it has been pressed.

 - Oversized Print.
-Look for big, bold letters on the player itself as well as the buttons.
+Look for big, bold letters on the player and the buttons.
 If there is a digital screen, it should have large letters and numbers too.

 - Headphones.
-Don’t forget to look close at the headphones.
-They should be hearing aid compatible for hearing aid wearers.
-Think about ear buds vs over-the-ear headphones too.
-I have a guide to lightweight headphones for seniors you can read by clicking here.
+Don’t forget to look closely at the headphones.
+They should be hearing aid compatible with hearing aid wearers.
+Think about earbuds vs. over-the-ear headphones too.

 Summary and Final Recommendations

-Overall, big buttons, an easy to read display, and versatile functions and uses are what makes a music player for elderly people the most useful for them.
-Check out this article too to find the best pair of headphones for seniors and the elderly.
+Overall, big buttons, an easy-to-read display, and versatile functions and uses make a music player for elderly people the most useful.

-My favorite is the HOTT personal CD player above but your choice will depend on your needs and what you want out of the device.
+My favorite is the HOTT personal CD player above, but your choice will depend on your needs and what you want from the device.

 Did you find this guide helpful?
 Share on your social platforms with friends and family, and feel free to leave any comments or questions below!